Contributing Gear Writer

 Snowboard pants have come a long way in recent decades.
-Over the past two seasons, we’ve tested the best snowboard pants and bibs in British Columbia’s Coast Mountains – home of Whistler Blackcomb – and the Cascades in Washington, home to the legendary Mount Baker.
-We’ve spent hours in each pair and tested what makes each best suited to different riders.
+And we’ve been paying close attention.
+Over the past few seasons, we’ve tested the best snowboard pants and bibs in British Columbia’s Coast Mountains – home of Whistler Blackcomb – and the Cascades in Washington, home to the legendary Mount Baker.
+We’ve ridden resort laps, backcountry lines, and more in these snowboard pants to test what makes each best suited to different riders.
 Check out our favorite snowboard pants below.

-We updated this guide in October 2024 with improved navigation, updated links, and tweaks to the buyer’s guide.
+Editor’s Note: We updated this guide in March 2025 with a handful of new picks, improved navigation, updated links, and tweaks to the buyer’s guide.

-Best All-Around Snowboard Pants: Burton AK Cyclic Bib
+Best Overall Snowboard Pants: Burton [AK] Cyclic Bib

 Best Budget Snowboard Pants: Quiksilver Mission

-Best Snowboard Pants For All-Day Wear: Patagonia Storm Shift
+Best Insulated Snowboard Pants: Patagonia Insulated Storm Shift

 Waterproofing: 2L GORE-TEX